markrobinsonuzh/scRNAseq_clustering_comparison/README.md

 The unfiltered and filtered data sets, as well as all the clustering results, can be downloaded as a compressed archive from [here](http://imlspenticton.uzh.ch/robinson_lab/DuoClustering2018/DuoClustering2018.tar.gz) (4.93GB).

 ## Instructions for running the code
 If you want to reproduce the results of our study, you need to go through the steps below.
-Please note that running all the analyses will take a considerable amount of time.
+Please note that running all the analyses will take a considerable amount of time (and that the preprocessed data and clustering output is available from the link above).

 - Clone this repository
-- Modify the `R` and `Rscript` variables in the top of [Makefile](Makefile) to point to the version of `R` that you want to use.
+- Modify the `R` and `Rscript` variables in the top of the [Makefile](Makefile) to point to the version of `R` that you want to use.
 - Install the necessary `R` packages and dependencies:

 ```